apache/royale-docs/create-an-application/application-tutorial/data.md

 ```
 You can download this file from [here.](https://github.com/apache/royale-asjs/blob/develop/examples/express/GitHubCommitLogViewer/src/main/resources/project.json)

-Now we need to add calls that fetch the .json file and then the commits.
+Now we need to add calls that fetch the .json file and then the information about the commits.
 We can use HTTPService to get the JSON file:

 ```XML
 <js:HTTPService id="configurator" source="project.json" complete="setConfig();fetchCommits()" />